DMJ Archive Login Register My Manuscripts

 Authors should provide direct references to original research sources whenever possible.

-• • References should be listed in the sequence cited in the paper, and sequential numbers should be attached in the middle or at the end of the corresponding sentences in the body of the text.
-The reference list should be given at the end of the document, after the main text and acknowledgments (if applicable) and before the tables.
+• • References should be listed in the order they are cited in the paper.
+Reference numbers should be placed in the middle or at the end of the corresponding sentences within the text.
+The reference list should appear at the end of the document, following the main text and acknowledgments (if applicable) and before any tables.
 Original articles are limited to 50 references.
-Reference numbers in the text should appear in chronological order in normal type and in square brackets (e.g., “In the study by Won et al. [23]...”).
+Reference numbers in the text should be in chronological order, in normal type, and in square brackets (e.g., “In the study by Won et al. [23] ...”).

-• • The names of authors must be listed by the last name and the initials of first and middle names in each reference.
-List the first six authors followed by “et al.” if there are more than six authors.
-Inclusive page numbers must be provided.
-The titles of journals should be abbreviated according to the style used for Medline (https://www.ncbi.nlm.nih.gov/nlmcatalog/journals).
+• • Authors’ names must be listed by last name followed by the initials of their first and middle names.
+If there are more than six authors, list the first six followed by “et al.” Include inclusive page numbers.
+Journal titles should be abbreviated according to the style used for Medline (https://www.ncbi.nlm.nih.gov/nlmcatalog/journals).

 • • Journals